rubberducky56/rubberducky56.github.io/_posts/maths/2022-08-31-defining-geometric-shapes-group-theory.md

 Note that even though this is 2-dimensional shape - the circle - the boundary of the circle is what we are interested in.
 In this case, it is the 1-dimensional line that borders the circle.
 Hence the name $$S^1$$ for our surface.

-We consider the multiplicative group of $$S^1$$, that is the group operation is multiplication of complex numbers.
+We consider the multiplicative group of $$S^1$$, that is the group operation of multiplication of complex numbers.

 Next, we claim that $$S^1$$ is a subgroup of $$\Bbb{C}^+$$, the multiplicative group of the complex numbers, excluding $$0$$.
 This may seem a trivial fact, but can easily be proven.